-- In internal series/parallel connections, CH1 and CH2 always have identical voltage and current settings. - The output voltage displayed in CH1 meter view is twice the voltage setting.
-CH2 has no reading. - In internal series mode, the output voltage at the terminal is twice the voltage setting.
-To avoid damage to the load, please set proper voltage values
+- In internal series connection mode, CH1 and CH2 always have identical current settings. - The output voltage displayed in CH1 meter view is the sum of voltage settings of the two channels.
+CH2 has no reading. - In internal series mode, the output voltage at the terminal is the sum of the voltage settings of the two channels.
+To avoid damage to the load, please set proper voltage values.